 How Can We Stop Illegal Dumping?

-Following the success of this year’s Yuba River Cleanup, in which volunteers hauled out more than six tons of trash and recyclables, we want to take a moment to consider why cleanup programs are so important and why illegal dumping is such a frequent occurrence in the Yuba River watershed and throughout Nevada County.
-We also share information on an upcoming tire amnesty event.
+Reflecting on our Annual Yuba River Cleanup, we want to take a moment to consider why cleanup programs are so important and why illegal dumping is such a frequent occurrence in the Yuba River watershed and throughout Nevada County.

 Why do people dump?